Cover Letter Samples for Teachers

 More Cover Letter Samples for Teachers and Education Jobs

 Job candidates with degrees in education have several options when it comes to finding a rewarding position in public or private school systems.
 Here are examples of cover letters appropriate for many different academic roles:

 Prepare Application Materials in Advance

 Keep in mind that you’re highlighting your teacher education and certifications in your cover letter, so you need to be prepared to back them up with copies of your certification certificates and college transcripts.
 It’s a good idea to have several copies of these documents ready to go.
 Send them along with your cover letter, application, and resume.

 Unofficial transcripts are sometimes accessible online through your university’s website, but all schools have different policies when it comes to transcripts.
-It’s important to plan ahead and know these policies, so you are not delayed in submitting your application for the job opening.
+It’s important to know these policies ahead of time, so you are not delayed in submitting your application for the job opening.

 Your cover letter is just your introduction, and you’ll also need to include your resume.
 While a standard resume will work fine, you can review these teacher resume examples, including early childhood education, teaching abroad, and related positions such as youth worker and recreation coordinator.